-- If the item is covered by a subcontract agreement, LN displays the subcontract agreement information when you register the call. - Depending on the status specified in the subcontract agreement, you can decide to transfer the call to the subcontractor. - To transfer a call to a subcontractor, in the Call (tsclm1100m000) session, on the Transfer to Service Order menu, click Subcontractor.
+- If the item is covered by a subcontract agreement, LN displays the subcontract agreement information when you register the call. - Depending on the status specified in the subcontract agreement, you can decide to transfer the call to the subcontractor. - To transfer a call to a subcontractor, in the Call (tsclm1100m000) session, on the Specific menu, click Transfer Call to Subcontractor.